lsst-dm/dmtn-010/index.rst

 ^^^^^^^^^^^^^^

  * Significant time investment.
- * FITS WCS standard not immediately available to us.
+ * FITS WCS standard and extensions (e.g. SIP, TPV) not immediately available to us.
  * Yet Another WCS "Standard".
  * WCS and distortion models are complex objects: usable interface is challenging to develop.